SKKSaikia/MIT-App-Inventor/README.md

 <b>1.
 Huk Smash</b>__ : __[Huk Smash Demo](https://youtu.be/jDMG9RiF0sc)
 --------------

-Aka Mole smash, where the mole moves around the screen randomly and the user have to hit the mole.
+Aka Mole smash, where the mole moves around the screen randomly and the user has to hit the mole.
 Score increases as the mole is touched/hit by the user, otherwise miss count increases.

 <img src="https://github.com/SKKSaikia/MIT-App-Inventor/blob/master/Images/smash.jpg">